kahst/BirdCLEF-Baseline/README.md

 ## Dataset
 You can download the BirdCLEF training and test data via https://www.crowdai.org.

 You need to register for the challenges to access the data.
-After download, you need to unpack the archive and change the path to the resulting directory containing "wav" and "xml" folders in the `config.py` script.
+After download, you need to unpack the two archives and change the path to the resulting directory containing "wav" and "xml" folders in the `config.py` script.

+<i><b>Note:</b> The dataset is quite large, you will need <b>~250 GB</b> for the training data.</i>

 ## Workflow